MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/satellite.md

 > [!IMPORTANT]
 >
-> Azure Key Vault is required only for Automation Kit Satellite release March 2023 or earlier.
+> Azure Key Vault is required only for automation kit satellite release March 2023 or earlier.
 Starting with the April 2023 release, Azure Key Vault is no longer required as a prerequisite.

 1. Select **Certificates & secrets** > **New client secret**.